Bytom Odrzański: History

 In 1475 the town belonged to merchant Andreas Neumann (75%) and Georg von Glaubitz (25%).
 Johann von Rechenberg acquired both parts in 1524 and introduced the Protestant Reformation to the town.
 In 1540 the first Protestant pastor was appointed.
 In 1561 Franz von Rechenberg sold Beuthen to Fabian von Schoenaich.
 Von Schoenaich fought on the Catholic side in the Schmalkaldic War, but protected the Protestants in his domain.
 His cousin and successor Georg von Schoenaich made great contributions to the development of the town by the cultivation of the right bank of the Oder river, the planting of several fruits and grapes and the building of a new town hall (1602) and a bridge across the Oder.
 In 1618 a Protestant chapel was built, which was closed after the Thirty Years' War by imperial order in 1653.
 The biggest achievement by Georg von Schoenaich however was the establishment of a humanist Gymnasium academicum school in 1601.
 The school had 12 chairs, among them one for Protestant theology, for jurisprudence, medicine and – a novelty – morals.
 Between 1609 and 1613 a new school house was built.
 One of the gymnasiums students was Martin Opitz, who wrote his Aristarchus, sive De contemptu linguae Teutonicae there, which presented the German language as suitable for poetry.
 In 1628 the school however was already closed again by imperial order, since the gymnasium was considered Calvinistic.

 Beuthen was fortified in 1616 by fortress master Andreas Hindenberger.
 During the Thirty Years' War winter king Frederick V allegedly stayed overnight on his flight from Bohemia.
 After the occupation of the town by Liechtenstein dragoons Beuthen was recatholized by force in 1628.
 The Stephans church and the hospital were taken from the Protestants in 1653.
 A fire in 1694 destroyed parts of the town and the town hall, which was rebuilt in 1696.

 The town was raised to the status of a state country by decree of Emperor Leopold I of Habsburg in 1697.
 After Frederick II of Prussia seized Silesia in the 1740s the Protestant school was opened again, and between 1744 and 1746 a Protestant church was built.
 Between 1766 and 1884 it was a garrison town.
 During the late 19th century brown coal mining became an important pillar of the local economy.
 The Prussian state railways opened a connection to Beuthen in 1871.
 From 1871 to 1945 it was part of Germany.

 In 1945 around 40% of the town was destroyed, however, the central marketplace with many historical monuments, such as the iconic Town Hall, remained intact.
-Beuthen, along with the bulk of Lower Silesia, passed to Poland in accordance with the Potsdam Agreement.
+Beuthen, along with the bulk of Lower Silesia, passed once again to Poland in accordance with the Potsdam Agreement.
 The town was renamed to Bytom Odrzański to distinguish it from Bytom in Upper Silesia, by adding the adjective Odrzański after the Oder river.